-At 3pm on May 21st, the Rendez-Vous series will welcome Raoul Shah, founder and chief executive officer of London creative and communications firm Exposure.
+At 3 pm on May 21st, the Rendez-Vous series welcomed networking guru Raoul Shah, founder and chief executive officer of London creative communications agency Exposure.

 Joined by award-winning designer and Polimoda mentor Keanan Duffty, Shah laid bare the origins and development of his award-winning firm, revealing the keys to giving brands cultural relevance and the power of storytelling today.

 “The power of network is fundamentally one of the most important things I’ve learned in business.”

 Born in North London to Nairobian parents, Shah spent the early years of his career dabbling in advertising, promotion and marketing, making his way through the European denim and retail industries to uncover the sundry secrets to establishing a global brand.
 In 1993, the word guru launched Exposure London, a creative communications agency that joins the dots between brands, culture and consumers, and has spent decades managing top-notch companies in their three locations.
 From Levi’s® to Nike, Coca-Cola, Dr. Martens, Barbour, Uniqlo, Converse and up-and-comers, Shah has pioneered brands towards impactful storytelling rooted in shifting society’s consciousness.
 His method?
 The power of network.